This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - I asked about the “fishing line surgery” that I’d seen on the Internet (in the video below).
 All 3 veterinarians agreed that type of surgery works better on smaller dogs; larger dogs are just likely to tear that as well.
 Or, our surgeon added, if a dog is older and/or less active, and money is an issue, then that might be a viable option.
 (Tenor is a 2-year-old puppy with lots of energy.)

-- Basically, for TPLO surgery on a dog, they separate the bones, remove the ruptured ligament, and screw the bones together with a metal plate that enable the knee to bend properly.
+- Basically, for TPLO surgery on a dog, they separate the bones, remove the ruptured ligament, and screw the bones together with a metal plateit that enable the knee to bend properly.
 In veterinary medicine throughout the years, the size and shape of that metal plate has changed a bit in order to accommodate what they’ve learned about the way dogs use their knees and how their range of motion is slightly different than humans.
 Plus, they use a smaller metal plate for small dogs and a larger plate for large dogs.

 - I asked Dr. Beckman about glucosimine and condroiton supplements, and whether I should be giving them to our Tenor to build up the fluids and strength of the joints.
 He said that was a great question.
 (Why, thank you!)
-Basically, he said there’s a ton of research that shows glucosimine and condroiton (both, the human versions and dog versions) are perfectly safe for dogs.
+Basically, he said there’s a ton of research that shows glucosamine and chondroitin (both, the human versions and dog versions) are perfectly safe for dogs.
 What has not been proven however, is their degree of effectiveness with dogs.
 He said some of his patients seem to do well on those supplements; others show no improvements.
 He recommended that I talk to my regular vet about it, because a regular vet specializes in long-term care for dogs (whereas he specializes in short-term emergency care for pets).

 - Tenor’s stitches are self-dissolving, so there are no stitches to remove.
 But Dr. Beckman still likes to check the dog’s progress at 2-3 weeks post-op.
 Then again at the 6-month mark to make sure things have healed properly internally (thus, another set of x-rays).